auth0/express-jwt/README.md

 ```

 ### Multi-tenancy
 If you are developing an application in which the secret used to sign tokens is not static, you can provide a callback function as the `secret` parameter.
-The function has the signature: `function(req, payload, cb)`:
+The function has the signature: `function(req, payload, done)`:
 * `req` (`Object`) - The express `request` object.
 * `payload` (`Object`) - An object with the JWT claims.
 * `done` (`Function`) - A function with signature `function(err, secret)` to be invoked when the secret is retrieved.